LouisGodfrin/AI_Project/README.md

 - Then activate the virtual environment: env/Scripts/activate
 - Then: pip install -r requirements.txt (this will install everything in the requirements.txt file)

-Run:
+## Run the project:
-To run the project: python main.py
+- To run the project: python main.py